gvwilson/thirdbit/src/fiction/still/index.md

 And the little lines at the corners of her eyes didn't seem knowing any more, just worn.

-She splashed handfuls of bitterly cold water on her face.
+Still splashed handfuls of bitterly cold water on her face.
 She scrubbed and scrubbed,
 ignoring the icy trickles that ran down her neck and under her collar.
-Suddenly she snorted.
 It was as bad as camping.
 No, it was *worse*,
 because at least she got a hot breakfast when she was camping.